txoof/insertFiles/README.md

 * The insertFiles.zsh script

 ## Use
-This application expects one or more files that contain the student number.
+This application expects one or more files that contain the student number in the FILE NAME.
 File names can be in any configuration, but **must ONLY contain the student number once**.
 ### Command Line Use
 `./insertFiles.zsh [--GradeLevel (optional)] /Folder/With/Files/*.foo`